spotDL/spotify-downloader/docs/usage.md

 #### YouTube Music Premium

-YouTube Music Premium users can use their account to download songs with higher bitrate (256kbps).
+YouTube Music Premium users can use their account to download songs with a higher bitrate (256kbps).

 To download music in higher quality follow the steps below: